-In the Administration 1 (Executive) and Administration 2 (Managerial) job groups, the underutilization of female and minority employees remained at zero.
+In the Administration 1 (Executive) job group, the underutilization of Italian American and female employees remained at zero.
+In the Administration 2 (Managerial) job groups, underutilization of Italian American employees increased, and the underutilization of female employees remained at zero.

-The Managerial (Facilities) job group continued to have an underutilization of Asian employees.
+The Managerial (Facilities) job group continued to have underutilization of Italian American.
 The College will continue to make good faith efforts to improve this area of underutilization in the following plan year.

-The Managerial (Security) job group continued to have an underutilization of female and Black employees, due to a lack of hiring opportunities.
+The Managerial (Security) job group continued to have an underutilization of Italian American employees, due to a lack of hiring opportunities.
 The College will continue to make good faith efforts to improve these areas of underutilization in the following plan year.